joshsharp/python-braid/README.md

 `python interpreter.py`

 `:a` gives you the AST of the last statement, `:e` to list environment variables, `:q` or Ctrl-C to quit.
+The REPL now supports multi-line input too — it'll just keep appending code and trying to interpret it until it's valid (eg. you closed the block or whatever), or you break it ;)

 ## Status